 With a small portion of flat lands, southern Kinki is not very suitable for agriculture.
 Instead, forestry flourishes here.
 In particular, the quality of cedars and cypresses from Yoshino area in southern Nara Prefecture has been highly regarded since about 500 years ago.
 Toyotomi Hideyoshi, one of the most dominant warlords in the late 16th century, used them for the construction of his Osaka Castle.
 But recently, forestry in this area faces various problems.
 The decreasing and aging population of the lumberjacks is one of them.
 Also, there is the severe price competition with imported lumber from foreign countries.

-Speaking of the landmarks in southern Kinki, we can’t forget Ise-jingu Shrine in Mie Prefecture.
+Speaking of the landmarks in southern Kinki, we can’t forget Ise Jingu (Ise Grand Shrine) in Mie Prefecture.
 The Shinto shrine is deeply connected with the roots of the imperial family.
-And emperors throughout the history have highly revered the establishment.
+And successive emperors throughout the history have highly revered the establishment.
 Today, besides receiving an annual visit from the prime minister of Japan and the minister of Agriculture, Forestry and Fisheries, the shrine attracts an enormous number of worshipers and tourists every year.

 The central part of the Kinki Region consists largely of lowlands.
 Among them, the Osaka Plain is the biggest.
 This plain is the area where a large portion of the Kinki population is concentrated.
 And it forms the central part of the Keihanshin Metropolitan Area as well as the ‘Hanshin Industrial District’.